rmsrosa/rode_convergence_euler/docs/src/theory/idea.md

 # Main idea

-The improvement in the convergence estimates relies on a novel approach with **four main points:**
+The improvement in the convergence estimates relies on a different approach, with **four main points:**

 1. Estimate the accumulated global error instead of the local error;
 2. Write the global error as an iterated integral over the large and the small mesh scales;
-3. Use Fubini Theorem to switch the order of integration, moving the critical regularity from the small to the large scale;
+3. Use Fubini Theorem to switch the order of integration, moving the critical regularity from the small to the large scales;
 4. Assume either a control of the total variation of the sample paths of the noise (as in many point processes and transport process) or use the Itô isometry (when the noise is an It\^o process, such as Wiener, Ornstein-Uhlenbeck, and Geometric Brownian motion processes) in order to bound the large scale.

 Let us go over them with more details.